dhuynh534/Global-Song-Popularity-Growth-Analysis/README.md

 SQL data cleaning and Tableau dashboard for Spotify data visualization
 # Project Overview

-This project analyzes the Kaggle dataset **Top Spotify Songs in 73 Countries** by **Asaniczka**.
+This project analyzes Asaniczka's Kaggle dataset [**Top Spotify Songs in 73 Countries**] (https://www.kaggle.com/datasets/asaniczka/top-spotify-songs-in-73-countries).
 The goal was to explore song popularity growth across 73 countries and uncover insights into the trends, relationships, and factors influencing monthly performance.

 ## Key Insights